rodneylab/sveltekit-components/README.md

 <dt><code>sizes: string</code></dt><dd>Media query like string which helps the browser choose the right image size.</dd>
 <dt><code>loading: string</code></dt><dd>Can be <code>eager</code> or <code>lazy</code>.
 Default is <code>lazy</code>.</dd>
 </dl>

+See <a aria-label="Open post on SvelteKit image plugin" href="https://rodneylab.com/sveltekit-image-plugin/">article on SvelteKit images which provides much more background</a> on what these props are and how you might update them.

 ### Map